Matthew 4

 (Isaiah 9:1–7; Mark 1:14–15; Luke 4:14–15)

-12And having heard that John had been arrested, He withdrew into Galilee.
-13And having left Nazareth, having come, he dwelt at Capernaum, on the sea-side in the region of Zebulun and Naphtali, 14that it might be fulfilled that having been spoken through the prophet Isaiah, saying:
+12And having heard that John was delivered up, He withdrew into Galilee.
+13And having left Nazareth, having come, He dwelt at Capernaum, which is by the sea in the borders of Zebulun and Naphtali, 14that it might be fulfilled, that having been spoken through Isaiah the prophet, saying:

 way of the sea, beyond the Jordan,